MITLibraries/guides/heroku.md

 Please let me know if you need any additional information.
 ```

-If you are doing the Heroku default Let's Encrypt, that's enough.
+If you are doing the Heroku default Automated Certificate Management (Let's Encrypt), that's enough.
 If you need an
 Incommon cert for some reason, include this next bit too.
-Initially the default
-Let's Encrypt integration seems fine.
+Most applications are fine with Let's Encrypt.

 ```
 Additionally, we'll need an SSL cert for that domain.
 General information is